 If a client has missed three consecutive doses, methadone or buprenorphine must not be dispensed in these circumstances.
 The client must be referred back to the clinic for assessment as tolerance to methadone may have fallen and they may be at risk of overdose if the usual dose is taken.
 Sudden cessation of buprenorphine will not cause such serious adverse effects due to its slow receptor dissociation.
 However, clients who repeatedly miss doses should have their prescription reviewed.
 It is important that you telephone the Prescriber in all these situations.

-If a client misses two consecutive doses and the third dose is due on a day the prescribing service is closed Saturday, then you should contact the prescriber after the second missed dose and agree action if the third dose is also missed.
+If a client misses two consecutive doses and the third dose is due on a day the prescribing service is closed i.e. Saturday, then you should contact the prescriber after the second missed dose and agree action if the third dose is also missed.
 This will minimize you having to deal with difficult situations when the prescriber is unavailable.

 Where the dispensing service has been terminated for a client for whatever reason, the pharmacist should indicate “not dispensed” for any remaining days on the current prescription.
 Any prescriptions not yet started should be returned to the clinic.